 The University administration and faculty are fully committed to maintaining, encouraging, and protecting academic freedom.
-In accordance, University policy FPU-5.0012AP Protection of Academic Freedom provides the necessary procedures, which work to supplement FPU-6.0011P Employee Grievance Procedure, to safeguard academic freedom and promote a prompt and equitable process to resolve alleged violations of such.
-This policy requires academic freedom violation allegations be referred to the Faculty Professional Interests Committee of the Faculty Governing Body, which works to serve in an advisory role by reviewing the details surrounding such an allegation and issuing a written opinion detailing the Committee's findings and recommendation for resolution.
+In accordance, University policy FPU-5.0012AP Protection of Academic Freedom provides the necessary procedures, which work to supplement FPU-6.0011P Employee Grievance Procedure, to safeguard academic freedom and promote a prompt and equitable process to resolve alleged violations.